Ceri-Jane/milestone-project-one/TESTING.md

 Return to [README.md](README.md)

 ----------
-## Adaptive check
+## Responsive check
 ----------

-I used dev. tools to check the adaptability of the Tattoo Studio website on different screen sizes.
+I used dev. tools to check the responsiveness and adaptability of the Tattoo Studio website on different screen sizes.
 All worked ok and as expected.

 ![Adaptive check of full site](assets/videos/adaptive-check.gif)